 5-Ingredient Asparagus Recipe with Curry Sauce

-- 1 lb. asparagus, cut into 1-inch pieces, tips and stalks separated
+- 1 pound asparagus cut into 1-inch pieces, tips and stalks separated

-- 1 tbsp mild curry paste (such as Patak's)
+- 1 tablespoon mild curry paste such as Patak's

 - Heat olive oil in a large nonstick skillet set over medium heat.